patternfly/patternfly-3/README.md

 ## Development - Code Dependencies

 The PatternFly code includes a number of dependencies that are not committed to this repository.
 To add them, follow the instructions below under "Install NPM Dependencies".
-Please make sure you keep them updated (see "Keeping NPM Dependencies Updated").
+Please make sure you keep them updated (see [Keeping NPM Dependencies Updated](#keeping-npm-dependencies-updated)).

 ### Install NPM Dependencies